Meshtastic vs MeshCore feature parity

 | Liam's | mqtt.meshtastic.liamcottle.net |

-1883 | Uplink-only (puts your node on Liam Cottle's map; no downlink). uplink / uplink credentials, no TLS.
+1883 | Uplink-only (puts your node on Liam Cottle's map; no downlink).
+No TLS.
 Useful when mqtt.meshtastic.org is unreachable |

-| Custom | (user) | — | No automatic changes — use for private brokers |
+| Custom | (user) | ; | No automatic changes; use for private brokers |

 Topic prefix defaults to msh/US/; users can edit fields after choosing a preset.
 Defined in meshtasticMqttTlsMigration.ts.